informatics-isi-edu/atlas-d2k-docs/docs/_docs/misc/Querying-the-GUDMAP-RBK-Data-Browser.md

 ---
-title: Querying the GUDMAP RBK Data Browser
+title: Querying the ATLAS-D2K Data Browser
 permalink: /docs/querying-the-gudmap-rbk-data-browser/
 ---

-This section describes how to use the filtering/faceting sidebar to search GUDMAP/RBK data by gene, anatomy and data attributes.
+This section describes how to use the filtering/faceting sidebar to search ATLAS-D2K data by gene, anatomy and data attributes.
 Coming soon, you'll be able to search by function and disease.

 # What is a GUDMAP entry?